Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 This script was only tested using external power.

-To use with a Raspberry Pi, activate the 1-Wire bus via raspi-config
+To use 1-wire senors with a Raspberry Pi, activate the 1-Wire bus

-or by editing /boot/config.txt.

-The default Raspberry Pi GPIO pin for 1-Wire communication is
+via raspi-config.
+The default Raspberry Pi GPIO pin for

-GPIO4 (physical pin 7), but you can use other pins by
+1-Wire communication is GPIO4 (physical pin 7), but you can use other

-specifying a different gpio pin in /boot/config.txt.
+pins by specifying a different gpio pin in /boot/config.txt.

 Moreover, you'll need a pull-up resistor (typically 4.7kΩ) between the